 Now check all of your gauges.
 Are they giving accurate readings?

-Check your registration, insurance and vehicle emissions sticker.
+Check your registration, insurance, and vehicle emissions sticker.
 Is everything up to date?
 If not, stop what you are doing and go get it done!

-Your generator has been off for a long time and will need to be served according to the manual.
+Your generator has been off for a long time and will need to be serviced according to the manual.
 Make sure the oil level is correct before you attempt to start the generator.
 If you didn’t store it correctly, you may have trouble restarting it.
 Inspect the exhaust area before starting.
 Do you see any problems?
 If not, start the generator and plan to let it run for a couple of hours.
 It doesn’t have to be on full load, but it needs to run for a while to get the engine ready for the season.
 The last thing you want is to travel without a generator.

 Take the time to make sure everything is working properly.